bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Relational-Database-Service.md

 * Snapshots and Backups improve RPO.
 * **RTOs are a problem**.
-* Read-Replicas offer a near zero RPO.
+* Read-Replicas offer a near-zero RPO.
 * Read-Replica can be **promoted quickly, low RTO**.
 * **Failure only**, they watch for data corruption.
 * **Read only until promoted**.